Brandon-Rod/Simple/README.md

 - UITableView
 - Protocol

-## Learn more about Surface: https://github.com/Brandon-Rod/Delegate
+## Learn more about Delegate: https://github.com/Brandon-Rod/Delegate

 ## Gesture Recognizer
 Gesture Recognizer is a UIKit app that lets you drag a UIView around.